-In conclusion, the larger the project, the more detailed documentation that is required.
-Using checklist alone will surely cause misconceptions about the goal and scope of the project.
+In conclusion, the larger the project, the more detailed documentation is required.
+Using a checklist alone will surely cause misconceptions about the goal and scope of the project.

 Test documentation is not merely a static report or document but is dynamic in nature: it needs to be regularly updated.
 When requirements change and priorities shift, test coverage and the necessary resources change as well.